Records with Sonobeat in 1968

 One commercial 45 RPM release on Sonobeat Records (1968)

 It's early September 1968 in Austin, Texas, and Sonobeat is recording its first country single, by popular Austin swing band Ronnie and the West Winds.
-The "A" side is leader Ronnie Prellop's tune, Can't Win for Losing, a duet with an interesting pedal steel guitar figure and a solidly twangy rhythm guitar.
-The "B" side is an upbeat country swing instrumental, Windy Blues, written by Ronnie's cousin Larry and a show-off piece for Larry's steel guitar.
+The "A" side of the West Winds' single is leader Ronnie Prellop's tune, Can't Win for Losing, a duet with an interesting pedal steel guitar figure by Ronnie's cousin Larry Prellop and a solidly twangy rhythm guitar that Ronnie himself plays.
+The "B" side is an upbeat country swing instrumental, Windy Blues, written by Larry and a show-off piece for Larry's steel guitar.
 Both songs feature tight performances.
 With a runnng time under a minute and a half, Windy Blues is the shortest track Sonobeat commercially releases.

 Doug Hanners, writing in Not Fade Away, Volume 1, No. 2 (1979)